What is Git Analytics and Why it Matters to Engineering Teams?

 Review collaboration dashboard from Hatica

-When review involvement for an engineer is lower than team benchmarks, it could indicate inefficiencies in several potential areas such as inefficient PR size allocation or poor workload allocation, or a lack of skill or expertise, or even burnout.
+When review involvement for an engineer is lower than team benchmarks, it could indicate inefficiencies in several potential areas such as inefficient PR size allocation or poor workload allocation, a lack of skill or expertise, or even burnout.
 When managers track review involvement, they are able to optimize cycle time and align their team members toward delivery goals.

-Response Time
+B. Response Time

 Response time metrics are essential for understanding the efficiency of the code review process.
 There are two key aspects:

-Submitter Response Time:
+C. Submitter Response Time:

-This is the average time it takes for the coder that raised the PR to respond to a review.
+This is the average time it takes for the coder who raised the PR to respond to a review.
 It is calculated based on both, a response as a follow-on commit, or just an addressed comment.

-Reviewer Response Time:
+D. Reviewer Response Time:

 This metric represents the average time it takes for a reviewer to respond to a comment by a submitter on their PR.
 When the response time is high, it leads to a task being left as a work in progress.
 The longer the response time, the more difficult it might get to rework the project with accuracy and creativity due to a loss of context and continuity.
 It also leads to increased cycle time and causes high rework time.